 Rural County Supervisor – Amador County

 Richard Forster represents District 2 on the Amador County Board of Supervisors.
 He has resided in Amador County since 1975 and graduated from Ione High School (1978) and the University of California, Davis (1982) with a degree in Agricultural & Managerial Economics.
 Richard previously served on the Amador Water Agency Board of Directors for 8 years, the Amador County Fair Board for 17 years, and the Ione Planning Commission.
 He is a member of the Native Sons of the Golden West #33, the Ione Business & Community Association, the Preston Castle Foundation, the Rotary of Ione, and the Sutter Amador Hospital Foundation Board.

-Suburban County Supervisor – Shasta County
+Public Member – Shasta County

-County Administrative Officer – Contra Costa County
+County Administrator – Alameda County